Waterskiing

 What you’ll learn

-Keeping your balance at speed and holding on tight are the most important skills to take from waterskiing.
-As well as other watersports like kitesurfing, these might be useful for anyone keen on downhill or cross-country skiing, and anyone working on their rope-pulling abilities.
+Keeping your balance at speed and holding on tight are the most important skills to take from water skiing.
+As well as other watersports, such as kitesurfing, these are useful skills for anyone keen on downhill or cross-country skiing, and anyone working on their upper body strength.

 Fun facts

-The record for the most skiers towed behind a boat was set in 2010 by Tasmania’s Horsehead Ski Resort, who somehow managed to get 145 skiers towed along by a single boat!
-That must’ve been crowded...
+The world record for the most skiers towed behind a boat was set in 2010 by Tasmania’s Horsehead Ski Resort.
+They somehow managed to get 145 skiers towed along by a single boat.
+That must’ve been crowded!

 Handy hints